-Healthy Zucchini Bread that is dairy free, made with whole wheat and oat flour for extra nutrients, but can be adapted to be gluten free!
+Healthy Zucchini Bread that is dairy free, made with whole wheat flour, but can be adapted to be gluten free!
 I thought it would only be fitting to have my first bread recipe be based on one that I used to love to bake with my mom.
 She has an amazing recipe that I will post one day as a cake 🙂 This Healthy Zucchini Bread is my son’s favorite (and he can be picky).

 We often double this recipe and make the second batch into muffins.
 When we double it we put half in the freezer for another week.
 We do not always put pumpkin seeds on but they were a fun and crunchy addition to this loaf.
 Feel free to add nuts or oats instead or leave out!
 We enjoy the muffins as an easy breakfast, snack or they are even a great addition to a lunch box.
 If your children are similar to mine and only like zucchini in baked goods check out my zucchini waffles and pancakes or chocolate zucchini cake!